ds4dm/ZERO/docs/support_files/tutorials/NASP.rst

 Finally,  `Game::EPEC::updateLocations` needs to be implemented.
-For small, toy examples, this function can only update the location of the last variable as the total number of variables defined by the user plus any convex hull variables.
+For small toy examples, this function can only update the location of the last variable as the total number of variables defined by the user plus any convex hull variables.
 But, for more complicated examples, we refer the user to check :cpp:func:`Models::EPEC::updateLocations`.
 Also, :cpp:func:`Game::EPEC::preFinalize` and :cpp:func:`Game::EPEC::postFinalize` are required in the derived class.
 These methods are called before and after :cpp:func:`Game::EPEC::finalize`.

 .. code-block:: c